Additional Information

 Since anthropogenic greenhouse gases are the primary cause of recent global warming and other climate changes, it is necessary for future climate simulations from GCMs to have inputs that describe how greenhouse gas emissions and concentrations will unfold over the next century.
 The climate modeling community has adopted a set of trajectories whose range is intended to capture the significant uncertainty in how annual emissions and concentrations of these gases, as well as smaller climate forcings (like aerosol emissions and changes in surface reflectivity), will change in the future.

 The trajectories developed for CMIP5 are called Representative Concentration Pathways (RCPs).
 RCPs provide trajectories of GHG emissions and concentrations that are linked to plausible future trends in demographic, socioeconomic, technological, and political factors.
 Since those underlying trends cannot be predicted with any confidence, no likelihoods were formally assigned to these RCPs.
-(That said, it is impossible not to consider the question of which RCPs are more plausible than others given current trends, which we address below.)
+(That said, it is hard to avoid the question of which scenarios are more plausible than others given current trends, which we address below.)

 Each CMIP5 GCM simulation or projection uses one of the four RCPs: RCP2.6, RCP4.5, RCP 6.0, or RCP8.5.
 The numbers refer to the strength of the global radiative forcing in 2100, in watts per square meter (W/m2)—the extra energy trapped in the climate system by added greenhouse gases and other human-caused changes—above and beyond pre-industrial levels.
 The divergence in forcing among the four RCPs at mid-century is much smaller than later in the century.
 The projected increase in global average temperature by 2100 for any given GCM closely corresponds to the radiative forcing of each RCP.